 Initially, Ms. Zumo became involved in her profession because she had aspirations of becoming a doctor.
 After her older sister received a college degree, she felt she could not go on to become a doctor, as it would be too much money for her parents.
 Therefore, she settled for a career as a biology educator instead.
 In a career filled with highlights, Ms. Zumo was most proud of observing the success of her students, which she found extremely satisfying.

 As a dedicated professional in the field of education, Ms. Zumo was active on the executive board of her school district’s curriculum committee.
 She also chaired the Science Department, was a member of the faculty advisory committee at Central High School and served on the principal screening committee.
 Likewise, Ms. Zumo has developed a distinguished record of leadership in her community, volunteering her time with Davis Hospice, as a judge for the Cheyenne School District’s science fair and with her church as a choir director.
-Among other roles, she remains a football statistician for the Central Football Team in Cheyenne since 1976.
+Among other roles, she was a football statistician for the Central Football Team in Cheyenne from 1976 to 1999.

 An alumnus of the University of Wyoming, Ms. Zumo received a Bachelor of Arts in 1958.
 She later attained a Master of Arts at the University of Northern Colorado in 1963.
 Eminently qualified in her field, Ms. Zumo is a certified teacher.
 A respected voice in the field, she has previously served as an editor of the newsletter, “Philogramma.”